 - The average Days-on-Market (DOM) for the condos through July stood at 171 (approx. 5.7 months).

 - There were no short sales in July.

-- As of the end of July, condo inventory had a sharp decrease to 155 units.
+- As of the end of July, condo inventory decreased slightly to 149 units.

 Our Market Update provides detailed information regarding condos newly listed, pending and sold on Singer Island for the current month.

 CALL us today if you are thinking about selling or buying!
 Your referral is our best compliment!

 2015 has become another great year for the Walker Real Estate Group with over $33 million in transactions booked to-date.
 As the #1 Sales Team on Singer Island, our goal is to provide our customers a true concierge experience in all their real estate transactions.
 Trust, integrity and knowledge of the market are our number one priority.